isovalent/ebpf-docs/docs/linux/kfuncs/crash_kexec.md

 !!! warning
 	This kfunc is destructive to the system.
 For example such a call can result in system rebooting or panicking.
 	Due to this additional restrictions apply to these calls.
-At the moment they only require CAP_SYS_BOOT capability, but more can be added later.
+At the moment they only require `CAP_SYS_BOOT`capability, but more can be added later.
 <!-- [/KFUNC_DEF] -->

 ## Usage

-eBPF is often used for kernel debugging, and one of the widely used and powerful debugging techniques is post-mortem debugging with a full memory dump.
+eBPF is often used for kernel debugging, and one of the widely used and powerful debugging techniques is postmortem debugging with a full memory dump.

 This kfunc allows to trigger a kernel panic at a specific point in the kernels execution, this allows for the inspection of the memory dump at the exact point